NeverWitness/tech-fee-system/docs/en-US/technology-fee/dynamic-change.md

 * It is difficult to understand and apply
 * Alternatives are limited

-This stage is characterized by:

-* High technology fees
-* Strong technological advantage

-This corresponds to the leading phase of a technology.
+In this stage:

+* Technological value is more concentrated
+* It is more likely to appear explicitly in prices

 ---

-### 2. Diffusion Stage: Declining Technology Fees
+### 2. Diffusion Stage: Gradual Dispersion of Value

-Over time:
+As time progresses:

-* More actors understand the technology
+* More actors gain access to the technology
-* Documentation and experience accumulate
+* Experience and application methods accumulate
-* Applications become standardized
+* Usage becomes more standardized

-As a result:

-* Barriers to use decrease
-* Technology fees begin to decline

-This stage corresponds to the diffusion process.
+At this stage:

+* Technological value becomes more dispersed
+* Its presence in price is not always explicit

 ---

-### 3. Maturity Stage: Near-Zero Technology Fees
+### 3. Maturity Stage: Technology Becomes a Basic Condition

-When a technology becomes fully widespread:
+When a technology becomes widespread:

-* It becomes a basic capability
+* It turns into a general capability
-* Nearly all relevant actors can use it

-At this point:

-* Technology fees may become very low
-* The technology is no longer a primary source of differentiation
+* It is no longer a primary source of differentiation

-It effectively becomes:

-**a baseline production condition.**
+In this case:

+* Technological value still exists
+* But it is no longer separately identified

 ---

-### 4. Replacement Stage: Decline of Legacy Technologies
+### 4. Replacement Stage: Structural Change in Technology

-With the emergence of new technologies:

-* Older technologies are gradually replaced
+As new technologies emerge:

-* Their value declines
+* The importance of previous technologies declines
+* New technologies begin to generate new sources of value

 At this stage:

-* Technology fees for older technologies may approach zero
+* The value associated with older technologies may no longer be identified
-* New technologies begin to generate new technology fees
+* New Technology Fees may emerge

 ---

 ## III.
 Differences Across Industries

-The dynamic evolution of technology fees varies across industries.
+The patterns of change in Technology Fees vary across industries.

 ### 1. Mature Industries